guitarvydas/programmingsimplicity-observations-sampler/manuscript/fdd.md

 	-   A to B design, straight ahead
 ---
 Assuming Success
 -   Waterfall workflow
 	-   one-way, one direction (e.g. top to bottom)
 	-   no plan to iterate
-	-   failure comes as a “surprise”
+	-   failure comes as a "surprise"
 		-   hard to recover from failure
 ---
 Waterfall